ikoniqoz/nitrodocs/content/developers/basics/the-addons-directory.md

 The <dfn>/addons/</dfn> directory is the main location for all custom code and is simply a CodeIgniter **"Application Package"**.
 The main purpose of this folder is to store all third-party or custom modules, widgets and plugins but it can also be used to share custom config, libraries, helpers and language files between your addons.

-Multiple sites are available in PyroCMS Professional, so addons are divided between PyroCMS sites, and can therefore be stored in one of the following locations:
+Multiple sites are available in NitroCMS Professional, so addons are divided between NitroCMS sites, and can therefore be stored in one of the following locations:

 * <dfn>addons/shared\_addons</dfn> - These are available to _all_ sites
 * <dfn>addons/default</dfn> - Available only to the default site